jseparovic1/Pure-PHP-Todo/README.md

 # Pure-PHP-Todo
-Todo app with autentification written in pure php
+Todo app with autentification and email activation